The Best Mango Sticky Rice in Bangkok?

 My wife, Helen, keeps telling me that I don’t post enough sweet things on my blog and social media.
 Since I now live by the motto ‘happy wife, happy life’ I thought I’d better listen.

-The reason I don’t write about many desserts is that I don’t have a sweet tooth, therefore I don’t eat a lot of desserts.
-One sweet treat I do treat myself to once in a while, though, is mango sticky rice, or Khao niew mamuang as it’s known in Thailand.
+The reason I don’t write about many desserts is that I don’t have a sweet tooth.
+Therefore I don’t eat a lot of desserts.
+One dessert I do treat myself to once in a while, though, is mango sticky rice, or Khao niew mamuang as it’s known in Thailand.
 You can find mango sticky rice everywhere in Bangkok, in fact, you can find it everywhere in Thailand!
-So, with it being so widely available, can you really find the ‘best’ in Bangkok?
+So, with it being so widely available, is there really a ‘best’ in Bangkok?
 Maybe not but I’m going to point you to a shop selling the best I’ve had in all my Thai travels – Mae Varee Mango Sticky Rice, Thong Lor.

-The Mango sticky rice here isn’t the cheapest in town at 130 baht but you do get a pretty large portion, I shared with Helen and it was more than enough.
+The Mango sticky rice here isn’t the cheapest in town at 130 baht, but you do get a massive portion, I shared with Helen, and it was more than enough.
 You also get a something little different for your money here in that the rice comes in different colours.
-You can have the standard white sticky rice sold everywhere but they also have green rice (made with pandan) and black rice (whole grain sticky rice)!
+You can have the regular white sticky rice sold everywhere, but they also have green rice (made with pandan) and black rice (whole grain sticky rice)!

-With the multi coloured rice comes a whole, large, perfectly ripe, mango, toasted mung beans and of course, the salty coconut sauce.
+With the multi coloured rice comes a whole, huge, perfectly ripe, mango, toasted mung beans and of course, the salty coconut sauce.

-The only negative thing I have to say is that I didn’t really like the black rice.
-I’m not a big fan of whole grain rice at the best of times, so I’m not really sure I why I was expecting to like this!
-The green rice, however, was great.
-You really get the taste of the pandan coming through, which adds a nice little twist.
-The white rice was also very good.
-Both were nice and sweet without being overly so, the mango was perfectly ripe and the salty coconut sauce gave a nice salted caramel vibe to proceedings.
-Having the crunch from the mung beans is a must for me when I’m having mango sticky rice so Mae Varee gets a thumbs up for that.
+The only negative thing I have to say is that I didn’t massively like the black rice.
+I’m not a big fan of whole grain rice at the best of times, so I’m not sure I why I was expecting to like this!
+The green rice, however, was fantastic.
+You can really taste of the pandan coming through, which adds a nice little twist.
+The white rice was also excellent.
+Both were nice and sweet without being overly so, the mango was perfectly ripe, and the salty coconut sauce gave a nice salted caramel vibe to proceedings.
+Having the crunch from the mung beans is a must for me when I have mango sticky rice, so Mae Varee gets a thumbs up for that.